Cruising (maritime): Types of boats used

+Types

-Blue-water cruising and coastal cruising
+Blue-water and coastal cruising

 Blue-water cruising which is defined as long term open sea cruising is more involved and inherently more dangerous than coastal cruising.

 Before embarking on an open-ocean voyage, planning and preparation will include studying charts, weather reports/warnings, almanacs and navigation books of the route to be followed.
 In addition, supplies need to be stocked (including fresh water and fuel), navigation instruments checked and the ship itself needs to be inspected and the crew needs to be given exact instruction on the jobs are expected to perform (e.g. the watch, which is generally 4 hours on and 4 hours off, navigation, steering, rigging sails, ...).
 In addition, the crew needs to be well trained at working together and with the ship in question.
 Finally, the sailor must be mentally prepared for dealing with harsh situations.
 There have been many well-documented cases where sailors had to be rescued simply because they were not sufficiently prepared (the sailors as well as the ship) or lacked experience for their venture and ran into serious trouble.

 Sailing near the coast (coastal cruising) gives a certain amount of safety.
 A ship is always granted 'innocent passage' through the country (most countries usually claim up to 22 km off the coast).
 When this method is practiced however, if the ship needs to stop (e.g. for repairs), a trip to a customs checkpoint to have passports checked would be required.

+River cruising

+Voyage along inland waterways are called river cruises, which often involved stopping at multiple ports along the way.
+As many cities and towns are built around rivers and historically have relied on maritime transport, river cruise docks are frequently located in the center of cities and towns.

+According to Douglas Ward, "A river cruise represents life in the slow lane, sailing along at a gentle pace, soaking up the scenery, with plentiful opportunities to explore riverside towns and cities en route.
+It is a supremely calming experience, an antidote to the pressures of life in a fast-paced world, in surroundings that are comfortable without being fussy or pretentious, with good food and enjoyable company."

+River cruising is a major component of the tourist industry in many parts of the world.